iandennismiller/diamond-accounting/docs/process/clearing.rst

 Overview
 --------

+There are just a few principles for clearing transactions.

 0. Sort transactions
-2. Clear All Transactions
+1. Clear All Transactions - Verify amounts
-1. Verify Balances
+2. Verify Balances

 Setup
 -----